Haiti crippled by fuel shortages as gang leader demands prime minister resign | Headlines

 A spokesperson for Henry's office did not respond to a request for comment.
 Reuters was unable to contact Cherizier.
 His statements show how gangs have taken on an increasingly political role following the July assassination of President Jovenel Moise.
 Cherizier has said Henry should "answer questions" linking him https://www.reuters.com/world/americas/haiti-official-resigns-over-pms-links-suspect-presidents-slaying-2021-09-15 to Moise's murder.
 Henry has denied any involvement.

+The State Department said last week the U.S. government had dispatched a "small team" to assist in efforts to locate and free the missionaries.
+White House national security adviser Jake Sullivan said on Tuesday the United States had deployed "a significant number of law enforcement specialists and hostage recovery specialists" to Haiti.

-'THE WORST I'VE SEEN' Haiti's foreign aid bureau BMPAD, which oversees fuel procurement, tweeted a video saying the country has 150,000 barrels of diesel and 50,000 barrels of gasoline, with another 50,000 barrels of gasoline set to arrive on Wednesday.
+'THE WORST I'VE SEEN' Haiti's foreign aid bureau, BMPAD, which oversees fuel procurement, tweeted a video saying the country had 150,000 barrels of diesel and 50,000 barrels of gasoline, with another 50,000 barrels of gasoline set to arrive on Wednesday.

-A total 100,000 barrels of diesel and gasoline would supply Haiti's fuel needs for five to seven says, said Marc Andre Deriphonse, head of the country's service station owners' association ANAPROSS.
+A total of 100,000 barrels of diesel and gasoline would supply Haiti's fuel needs for five to seven says, said Marc Andre Deriphonse, head of the country's service-station owners' association, ANAPROSS.
 Businesses have been warning that they may have to halt operations for lack of fuel.
 Telecoms firms said some cell towers are no longer in operation.

 "This is the worst I've seen," said one motorcycle taxi driver waiting to pick up passengers outside Port-au-Prince, when asked about the fuel shortages.
 He declined to give his name.
 Motorcycle drivers strap one-gallon containers to their bikes in the hopes of filling them with fuel sold on the black market.
-A gallon of gas on the street can now fetch $20, compared with typical filling station prices of around $2.
+A gallon of gasoline on the street can now fetch $20, compared with typical filling-station prices of around $2.

 At one police station near Port-au-Prince, two officers had been unable to get to work due to fuel shortages, according to a police official, who asked not to be named because he is not authorized to speak with reporters.
 "Most of our vehicles have about a quarter of a tank," he said.